-Will Reddit Ever Grow Up? | Fast Company
+Will Reddit Ever Grow Up?

 Today, in its latest bid at evolution, the site is launching a new interface for its self-service ad platform.
 The revamp is aimed at making Reddit, now more than 10 years old and boasting 12 billion monthly views, a real revenue generator.
 This latest push for ads comes as Reddit is also trying to appeal to more users.
 Last week, the site introduced profile pages, a repository for a user’s threads and commentary that aims to make Reddit more social, not unlike Facebook or Twitter.
 (Not surprisingly, the announcement unleashed a torrent of comments by hardcore redditors.)

-Its first ad offering, released in 2009, sponsored links that appear in the Reddit feed were often down voted by users, lowering their overall placement.
+Its first ad offering, released in 2009, put sponsored links in the Reddit feed.
+But these are often down voted by users, lowering their overall placement.
 User commentary on sponsored posts don’t shy from the issues.
 Former employees and others who have either personal or ideological contentions with a brand might speak directly on the brand’s posts.
 And if users smell even the faintest whiff of inauthenticity, they will call it out, as they did when it appeared Nissan loaded softball questions into a conversation with its CEO.

 If you’ve never been on Reddit before, it looks like a site from a bygone era when message boards and chat forums were the way people met on the web.
 Its homepage, which has changed very little since it first launched in 2005, is a list of blue phrases that link out to articles, images, videos, and conversation threads posted by users.
 The hierarchy of each is determined through a community voting system.
 Discussions cover a broad spectrum of topics covering everything from Plato’s The Apology of Socrates to how to put in hair extensions.
 Users can also find like-minded individuals inside subreddits, which hosts content on a specific subject matter.

-Note: Corrections: An earlier version of this story incorrectly referenced the thread r/TheDonald, it is r/The_Donald; Reddit Gold was launched in 2010, not 2015; Alexa ranks Reddit as the fourth most popular site in the U.S., not the seventh; and a representative from Reddit says the site has been growing year-over-year, not stagnating over the years.
-The article has been updated to reflect these changes and we regret the errors.